Ecosystem

 • Investor hesitancy: without clear visibility, early-stage investors perceive higher risks and delay funding decisions.

-According to a BCG study (2023), regions with structured innovation clusters grow 30–50% faster in startup formation and investment than regions without them.
+According to a study by the Boston Consulting Group (BCG), regions with structured innovation clusters grow faster in startup formation and investment than regions without them.
 In life sciences, where capital and timelines are critical, these differences are game-changing.

 What Is Ecosystem Mapping?

-Ecosystem mapping is the process of identifying and structuring:
+Ecosystem mapping is the process of identifying and structuring:3

-• Stakeholders – startups, corporates, universities, accelerators, investors, regulators.
+• Stakeholders - startups, corporates, universities, accelerators, investors, regulators.4

-• Assets – labs, equipment, IP, data, pilot facilities.
+• Assets - labs, equipment, IP, data, pilot facilities.5

-• Connections – collaborations, funding relationships, joint ventures.
+• Connections - collaborations, funding relationships, joint ventures.6

 • Gaps - missing infrastructure, weak links between research and industry, underrepresented players.

 The output can be a digital dashboard, a searchable registry, or a visual map.
-More than just a database, it becomes a strategic tool for making better decisions, faster.
+More than just a database, it becomes a strategic tool for making better decisions, faster.7

 Case Example: Regional Clusters in Europe